-This past summer I made my first foray into the world of private chef services.
+PRIVATE CHEF SERVICES This past summer I made my first foray into the world of private chef services.
 Until this summer, I had prepared an occasional private event, usually for good customers of the restaurants I was involved with, or for friends.
-But I have found that I really enjoy this type of work and now I want to make it a larger part of the services I offer.
-Continue reading Private Chef Services→
+But I have […]

-Today in Newsday, my friend Erica Marcus wrote their annual Thanksgiving story and I provided the recipes for the article.
+My Thanksgiving Recipes in Newsday Today in Newsday, my friend Erica Marcus wrote their annual Thanksgiving story and I provided the recipes for the article.
 The recipes were developed before the photo shoot and they were revised and refined as we shot the dishes.
-What does that mean?
-It means the recipes work and they are delicious.
-Take a look and check them out.
-You should make as many of them as you can because they are really easy and delicious.
+What […]

-The first Monday of November is a day I always look forward to, but this hasn’t always been the case.
-The Atlantic bay scallop season begins on that day and over the years it has been a rollercoaster ride of harvests and availability.
-The lives of bay scallops in the Peconic estuary are linked directly with Continue reading Bay Scallop Season is Back→
+Atlantic Bay Scallop Season is Here The first Monday of November is a day I always look forward to, but this hasn’t always been the case.
+The Atlantic bay scallop season begins on that day and over the years it has been a rollercoaster ride […]

 I have been reading through an excellent new cookbook called “The Food Lab” by J. Kenji Lopez-Alt.
 First of all, if you like to cook, buy the book.
 Kenji does a great job of demystifying the process on a number of levels and his book is also fun to read and easy to follow.
 The recipes are very well-tested and explained and the photography really helps with the explanatory process.
 As a working chef who has spent over 30 years in restaurant kitchens, I can also attest to the deliciousness of the recipes.